The whole package

 Not all fitness trackers offer fashionable looks, so the Fitbit Luxe will be an attractive option if that's high on your priority list.
 You also get a lightweight case made of premium stainless steel material.
 The Luxe comes with a lovely AMOLED display, but it's rather tiny due to the compact design of the tracker.

 The Fitbit Luxe bands are interchangeable so that you can switch up your look pretty quickly.
 The Fitbit Luxe battery will only last for five days, which isn't as great as the seven-day battery life on the Fitbit Charge 5.
+Of course, that five-day battery life estimate is pretty consistent, because you won't have GPS burning through its capacity.

 So, where do health and wellness come into play?
 Fitbit is offering critical stress management and mindfulness tools on the Luxe.
 For example, users will receive a stress management score that provides a daily assessment of their body's ability to deal with stress.
 The stress management score is based on heart rate, activity levels, and sleep patterns.